We believe having positivity, optimism and faith are an important part of each student’s journey to becoming the best version of herself.

 At the Junior level, we instill the basics of Christianity, while at a Senior level our programme becomes much richer, focusing on global Anglicanism, faith and spirituality.
 Years 7 to 10 students participate in subjects including Bible Studies, Philosophy, Social Justice and Spirituality, while Year 11 girls study Philosophy and Ethics 2A as a mandatory subject over the year.
 Students who complete this course have the opportunity to undertake Philosophy and Ethics 3A/3B in Year 12.

 Perth College takes a team approach to its Chaplaincy services.
-Reverend Barry Moss is Senior Chaplain while Clare Hackett is Lay Chaplain.
+Our Senior Chaplain is Reverend Lisa Ahuja, while Reverend Pat Deeny leads Junior School services and Clare Hackett provides pastoral support.

-Father Barry and Mrs Hackett work full-time and provide spiritual guidance, worship and pastoral care to students, staff and School families.
+Reverend Lisa and Mrs Hackett work full-time while Reverend Pat is part-time; together, they provide spiritual guidance, worship and pastoral care to students, staff and school families.
 The Chaplaincy team is also responsible for the preparation of girls for Baptism, Admission to Communion, and Confirmation within the Anglican Church of Australia’s guidelines.
 Weddings and Baptisms may be conducted in the School Chapel for members of our Perth College family.

 Mrs Hackett is a well-qualified and experienced Beliefs and Values teacher and counsellor.
-She works alongside Father Barry to prepare Chapel Services and support staff, students and their families.
+She works alongside our Chaplains to support staff, students and their families.